Mainstream Media: The Double-Edged Sword of Influence and Deception

 The functions of mainstream media, through the critical lens of the ancient philosopher Solon, might be seen as a double-edged sword.
 Where Solon, the Athenian lawgiver, sought to create order and justice through his reforms, mainstream media today often serves to poison and pollute the minds it reaches, albeit not exclusively so.

 Manufacturing Consent: Noam Chomsky’s concept of ‘manufacturing consent’ exemplifies this function of media.
 It suggests that media shapes public opinion to suit the interests of the ruling elite, not unlike how Solon’s contemporary rulers might have influenced the agora’s discourse to maintain their power.
-For example, specific candidates receive disproportionate media coverage during election cycles, subtly swaying the electorate’s favor.
+For example, specific candidates receive disproportionate media coverage during election cycles, subtly swaying the electorate’s favour.

 Fear-Mongering: Mainstream media has been known to exploit the fears of the public, much as a Sophist plays to the jury’s emotions.
 An example is the sensationalized reporting on terrorism, which, while a genuine threat, is often inflated beyond proportion, creating an atmosphere of fear that permeates society.